shetesumedh/sem_8/README.md

 upload the files on jupyter notebook or google colab

-in order to make files on linux executable you need to add permission. to add permission do: do to the required directory and then type the following command. ex. you want to run 01_parallel_bfs then type
+in order to make files on linux executable you need to add permission. to add permission do: go to the required directory and then type the following command. ex. you want to run 01_parallel_bfs then type

 ```